karlo-babic/agent-tournament/README.md

 -   `holding_flag`
     -   A `boolean`. `True` if your agent is currently holding the enemy flag.

+-   `shared_knowledge`
+    -   A Python `dictionary` that is shared between all agents on your team.
+    -   You can read from and write to this dictionary to communicate and coordinate strategy.
+For example, you can store the enemy flag's last known position, assign roles, or signal for help.
+    -   This dictionary is reset at the beginning of each game.

 ### `Agent.update` Expected Return Values (Outputs)

 Your `update` method must return two values: an action and a direction.